Updated: Aug 26

 We, particularly woman and all of those of us who have identities that are either othered or who hold less societal power, are taught that when someone is mistreating us, that it is our fault, because of our boundaries.
-And while that conversation certainly has a place in relational dynamics, I’d like to offer women, minorities, neurodivergent, and queer folks something else,
+And while that conversation certainly has a place in relational dynamics, I’d like to offer us all, but particularly women, minorities, neurodivergent, and queer folks something else,

 If someone is mistreating you, that someone needs to be looked at first.